kubo39/brainfxxk.d/README.md

 # About

-brainf*ck interpriter written in D.
+brainf*ck interpreter written in D.